joseparreiras/transfermarkt/README.md

 The MVs are collected for each player in the First Tear competitions of a given continent.

 ## Spiders:
-1. Value:
+### Value:

 extracts the historical market values for a given continent

--args:
+- args:
-- continent: the selected continent
+1. continent: the selected continent

 ## Returns:
 The scrapy spider returns a dictionary with a set of players info: